Feezybellz/neuko-community.github.io/transmissions/unsolved.md

 ---

-### 3. Hidden Clues in Latest Video
+### 3. ~~Hidden Clues in Latest Video~~ (Resolved)

 **Location**: Post #10 (November 12, 2025 - Claymation)
-**Status**: Community still analyzing
+**Status**: Resolved - No hidden puzzles
 **Details**:
 - Major lore dump video
-- May contain hidden puzzles or clues
-- Community analyzing for spectrograms, codes, or other elements

-**Analysis**: Community continues to examine video for hidden elements.
-May contain spectrograms, contrast codes, or other puzzle types.
+- **Team Statement**: Neuko team confirmed there are no hidden puzzles in this video
+- It's a fun catch-up video to recap the story and lore
+- Focus is on lore explanation, not puzzle-solving

+**Note**: While the community initially analyzed this video for hidden elements, the team has clarified it's purely a lore recap video with no hidden puzzles.

 ---